twilson63/ngQuickStart/readme.md

 Let's refresh our browser and click the search button, you should see some real live tweet results.

+> GREAT JOB!

 Almost there, we still have one issue remaining.

 We need to take the user entered text in the input element and use it to request a search from twitter.
 Everything is ready to go, all we need to do is modify our http url string to use basic string concatenation to include the query text.

 ``` js
 $http.jsonp('http://search.twitter.com/search.json?q=' + query + '&callback=JSON_CALLBACK')
 ```

-GREAT JOB, we now have a very simple twitter search app using angularjs.
+> GREAT JOB, we now have a very simple twitter search app using angularjs.

 # Exercise 5 - Using some sugar in the html template.

 So there are a couple of directives that have some sugar to make things a little bit easier on the eyes.
 Certainly, you do not have to use these aliases if you do not want to, but it may save you some time.

 First, the bootstrap method: